 Every pattern you choose will instruct you on what size needle to use based on the recommended yarn and the pattern specifics.
 All else being equal, you should be able to replicate the pattern author’s finished work with the recommended yarn, recommended needles, and pattern.

-And once again, the ‘size’ we are talking about is the diameter of the needle.
-Circular Knitting Needles, Straight Knitting Needles and Double-Pointed Knitting Needles all use the same measurement and will reflect US, UK and metric sizes.
+But, most often, the measurement we are talking about is the diameter of the needle.
+Circular Knitting Needles, Straight Knitting Needles and Double-Pointed Knitting Needles all use the same measurement and will reflect US size, Metric size, and sometimes the UK Size.

 Most yarn labels will also indicate a recommended knitting needle as well as crochet hook size.
 The size of the needle will dictate the size of your finished work.
-As you would imagine, a fine yarn would recommend a small needle size, while a big, chunky yarn would recommend a much larger needle.
+As you would imagine, the needle size is dictated by the yarn used.
+A project using fine sock yarns would recommend a small needle size, while a big, chunky yarn would recommend a much larger needle.
 The label will also show the swatch size you can expect using the yarn, recommended needle, and the number of cast-on stitches; this is called the gauge.

 In the label shown below, using this yarn and size US6 needles, you can expect a 4″ by 4″ swatch if you cast on 22 stitches and knit 30 rows.
 Typically your swatch will be knit in stockinette.
 See the box below for a more in-depth discussion of gauge swatches.